-The Companies Law provides for an initial three-year term for an external director which may be extended, for additional three-year terms, in the case of a company whose shares are traded in certain exchanges outside of Israel, including Nasdaq Global Market, such as our company, if both the audit committee and the board of directors confirm that in light of the expertise and contribution of the external director, the extension of such external director's term would be in the interest of the company.
+The Companies Law provides for an initial three-year term for an external director which may be extended, for an additional three-year term.
+In the case of a company whose shares are traded in certain exchanges outside of Israel, including Nasdaq Global Market, such as our company, regulations promulgated under the Companies Law provide that the service of an external director can be extended to additional three-year terms, if both the audit committee and the board of directors confirm that in light of the expertise and contribution of the external director, the extension of such external director's term would be in theinterest of the company.
 Election of external directors requires a special majority, as described above.
 External directors may be removed only by the same special majority required for their election or by a court, and then only if the external directors cease to meet the statutory qualifications for their appointment or if they violate their duty of loyalty to the company.
 In the event the number of external directors is less than two external directors, our board of directors is required under the Companies Law to call a shareholders meeting to appoint a new external director.